Ribbon Commands in Excel (Detailed Explanation)

 ribbon commands

 When you click a Toggle button, its color changes.
 The Bold button in the Home tab is an example of Toggle button.
 Let’s say you want to make the text in a cell in bold.
-To do this, click on the cell to make it active, then click the Bold command button and type something into the cell.
+To do this, click on the cell to make it active, click the Bold command button and type something into the cell.
 The information you typed will be in bold, and the color of the Bold button will change.
-By clicking the Bold button again, the information in the active cell will return to normal, and the Bold button will return to the color it was before.
+Clicking the Bold button again will return the text in the active cell to normal and restore the Bold button’s original color.

 Toggle Buttons Ribbon Commands